Pink Hooks Up With Channing Tatum In Funny ‘Beautiful Trauma’ MTV, Slams Rumor With Christina Aguilera [Watch]

 Pink is breaking away with her signature Cirque Du Soleil-inspired numbers by convincing Tatum to act and drop some of his moves in her 1950s-themed music video.

-The MTV is a pure eye candy donned with the singer’s signature pink color narrating the ups and downs of her relationship with real-life husband, Carey Hart.
+The music video is a pure eye candy donned with the singer’s signature pink color narrating the ups and downs of her relationship with real-life husband, Carey Hart.

 Channing Tatum stars as Fred Hart, the overly dominated baby daddy of Ginger Hart played by Pink herself.
 Ginger is the dominatrix partner in this relationship messing up house chores and commanding the hubby around.